Mai'Adua

-Mai'Adua city (or Birnin Mai'aduwa) is a city in Katsina state and a Local Government Area in Katsina State, Nigeria, sharing a border with the Republic of Niger.
-Its headquarters is in the city of Mai'Adua on the A2 highway.
+Mai'Adua (or Birnin Mai'aduwa) is a town and Local Government Area in Katsina State, Nigeria, sharing a border with the Republic of Niger.

 It has an area of 528 km^{2} and a population of 201,178 at the 2006 census.

 The postal code of the area is 824.

 It has a very large historical urban and rural market operating on Sundays.
 The market is international serving as exchange point between Nigeria and Niger Republic.
 Livestock, including cattle, sheep, goats, camels, donkeys, and horses are the main commodities mainly from Niger, while grains such as maize, sorghum, millet, and soybean mainly come from Nigeria.

 Climatic Condition

-With an average annual temperature of 37°C, 653 mm of rainfall, 263 dry days, and a 30% average humidity, Mai'Adua has a semi-arid climate.
+With an average annual temperature of 37 °C, 653 mm of rainfall, 263 dry days, and a 30% average humidity, Mai'Adua has a semi-arid climate.